Day 1: Depart U.S. for Addis Ababa, Ethiopia

 Day 7: Gondar/Simien Mountains National Park A stunning landscape of saw-toothed peaks and canyon-like gorges, sharp precipices and rugged escarpments awaits as we arrive midday at our lodge in this exotic park.
 We spend the afternoon exploring the park; later, we join in a discussion on the social behaviors of the gelada baboon found here, the last survivors of an ancient species.
 B,L,D

 Day 8: Simien Mountains National Park We spend a full day on safari in this incredible natural setting, a UNESCO site and home to rare and endemic wildlife.
-As we explore, we may encounter the Walia ibex and Simien fox, as well as the friendly gelada baboons.
-We drive up to Sankaber (altitude 10,564 ft.), where we’re rewarded with views of the breathtaking landscape of gorges, valleys, and the country’s highest waterfall.
+As we explore, we may encounter the klipspringer and common jackal, as well as the friendly gelada baboons.
+We drive up to Sankaber (altitude 10,564 ft.), where we’re rewarded with views of the breathtaking landscape of gorges and valleys.
 B,L,D

 Day 9: Simien Mountains/Axum This morning we depart by coach for Axum (approx. 7 hours), stopping en route for lunch and arriving late afternoon.
 We dine tonight at our hotel in this historic capital.
 B,L,D